boldsystems-central/BOLDconnectR/README.md

 matrix).
 Please go through the help manual (Link provided above) for detailed usage of all the functions of BOLDConnectR with examples.

-*BOLDconnectR* is able to retrieve data very fast (~100k records in a minute on a fast wired connection).
+*BOLDconnectR* can retrieve data very fast (~100k records in a minute on a fast-wired connection).

+**Funding:** The authors thank *Canada Foundation for Innovation Major Science Initiatives Fund (MSIF)*, *Genome Canada & Ontario Genomics*, *Ontario Ministry of Colleges and Universities* and the *New Frontiers in Research Fund (NFRF)-Transformation* for providing the funding.

 *Citation:* Padhye SM, Agda TJA, Agda JRA, Ballesteros-Mejia L, Ratnasingham S. BOLDconnectR: An R package for interacting with the